 Instructions

-- Add the onion, dill relish, capers, dried dill, and lemon juice.
-Mix to combine.
+- Build the flavor.Stir in the red onion, dill relish, capers, dried dill, and lemon juice until well combined.

 Nutrition